jamie-anson/MIse-en-place/mise-en-place-output/context-cards/openai.md

 ### `callOpenAiAPI`

-**Summary:** This function asynchronously calls the OpenAI API with a prompt and API key, returning a Promise that resolves to a PrdOutput or null.
+**Summary:** This asynchronous function calls the OpenAI API with a prompt and API key, returning a Promise that resolves with the output or null.

 **Signature:** `async function callOpenAiAPI(prompt: string, apiKey: string): Promise<PrdOutput | null>`